revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/C#Basics.md

 <blockquote>

-There are generally considered to be three main types of control statements, each serving different purposes.
-These include:
+There are generally considered to be three main types of control statements, each serving different purposes.These include:

 **Selection statements**, which enable us to branch to different sections of code.
 **Iteration statements**, which enable us to loop through connections or perform the same series of operations repeatedly until a specified condition is met.